Opening a bank account in Cambodia: An overview

 - Copies of the directors of the business and the account signers' passports

-- Depending on the ownership structure, information on the shareholders, and supporting documentation
+- Depending on the ownership structure, information on the shareholders, and supporting Paper works

 All of these papers must be notarized in the nation where the offshore entity resides.
 Depending on the bank the business is working with, notarization of the account opening forms may also be necessary.